apache/servicecomb-docs/java-chassis-reference/en_US/build-consumer/fault-injection.md

-## Scene Description
+## Fault Injection
+### Scenario

-The user uses fault injection on the consumer side to set the delay and error of the request to the specified microservice and its trigger probability.
+The user via fault injection on the consumer side to set the delay and error of the request to the specified microservice and its trigger probability.

 ## Precautions